omarahmed571/My-Project/README.md

 - Created 2 gitlab repos: code-repo and manifest-repo
 1) code-repo: contains application source code + `.gitlab-ci.yml`
 2) manifest-repo: contains Kubernetes manifests and Helm charts for deployment
-- Cloned the repos to local machine to add source codes and manifests then push again to gitlab
+- Cloned the repos to local machine to add source codes and manifests then push again to GitLab
-- Created .gitlab-ci.yml file on code-repo to build image, push to gitlab container registry and update helm chart for deployment
+- Created .gitlab-ci.yml file on code-repo to build image, push to gitlab container registry and update Helm Chart for deployment
-- Connected argo with my gitlab account username and PAT(personal access token) and added manifest repo to argo
+- Connected Argo CD with my GitLab account through username and PAT(personal access token) and added manifest repo to Argo CD repos
-- Created new app on argo by defining source repo, path, targeted cluster and sync policy
+- Created new app on Argo CD by defining source repo, path, targeted cluster and sync policy

 ## Results